 #4: Protect Yourself from the Most Common Claim Scenario

 What do more than 20% of all insurance claims have in common?
 They are a result of burglary or theft.
-Individual contractors can lose more than $18,000 a year in tool theft.
+Annual estimates for loss from equipment theft are in the ballpark of $400 million, and some estimates are quite a bit higher than that.
 And the newer your equipment, the more attractive it is to the sticky fingered criminals who covet it; more than 75% of all stolen equipment is less than 5 years old.

 You can put your contractor insurance to work protecting your tools and equipment in three ways: